SkepticMystic/breadcrumbs/README.md

 #### Tree View Settings

+-   **Collapse**: Collapse the tree such that the top-level dropdowns are closed.
--   **Default Direction**: Choose the default direction to traverse in the Tree View.
+-   **Direction**: Choose the default direction to traverse in the Tree View.
+-   **Sort**: Choose which field and direction to sort the tree by.
+-   **Show Attributes**: Choose which edge attributes to show in the tree.

 ### Codeblocks